 The idea of collective action is pretty simple.
 No single program, organization or institution acting in isolation can bring about large-scale social change on their own.
 Community-level change requires the concerted efforts of the many players who can contribute to better system performance to band together around a common agenda.
 Collective action is a new way of working that allows individual efforts to add up to big change.

 In 2010, FSG’s John Kania and Mark Kramer coined the term “collective impact” in their article by the same name, in the Stanford Social Innovation Review.
 A collective impact effort involves many players, spans across jurisdictions and works toward a common goal with common ways to measure progress.
 This concept is fundamental to the Road Map Project.

 Too often in education the work is done in disconnected silos.
 Early learning does not connect with the primary grades, nor do high schools align well with institutions of higher education.
 Community resources that are intended to help kids are often completely walled off from teachers and school leaders.
 Parents may or may not be engaged; the same is the case for many communities.
 So much power is wasted because there is no easy or organized way to work together.
-We have many high-quality programs and individual schools, but somehow they don’t add up to a highly effective cradle-to-college-and-career system.
+We have many high-quality programs and individual schools, but somehow they don’t add up to a highly effective cradle through college and career system.
 The result is that thousands of students are left behind and fall through the cracks.

 The Road Map Project has created a common agenda and structures to support collective action.
 By acting together in new and powerful ways, we can have a tremendous collective impact on the future of the young people and communities of our region.